mincrmatt12/nmfu/docs/user-ref/parser.md

 and assigns its result into the named _output-variable_.
 The _append-statement_ instead appends whatever is matched by the _match-expression_ into the named _output-variable_ which must by a string type.
 Additionally, if the argument to an _append-statement_ is a _math-expression_, then the result of evaluating the expression will be treated as a character code and appended to the string.

+The _delete-statement_ resets a string or raw-typed _output-variable_ to an empty state.

-The _call-stmt_ instantiates a macro or calls a hook.
+The _call-statement_ instantiates a macro or calls a hook.
 Note that there is currently no valid way to pass parameters to a hook, and as such the expressions provided in that case will be ignored.
 Macro arguments are always parsed as generic expressions and then interpreted according to the type given to them at declaration.

 If a hook and macro have the same name, the macro will take priority.
 Priority is undefined if a macro argument and global hook or macro share a name.